Understanding night sweats

 Hormones going haywire are a common sweat starter.

-- For women, menopause can mean hot flashes and night-time dampness as oestrogen dips, but pregnancy shakes things up too, with hormonal swings sparking extra sweat.
+- For women, menopause [9] can mean hot flushes and night-time dampness as oestrogen dips, but pregnancy shakes things up too, with hormonal swings sparking extra sweat.

 - In men, low testosterone might be the culprit.

-If your thyroid’s overactive (hyperthyroidism), it can also rev up your metabolism and leave you perspiring.
+If your thyroid’s overactive (hyperthyroidism [10]), it can also rev up your metabolism and leave you sweating more than usual.

 Medications and therapies